-- 1 A statement of intent detailing all matters required under the Local Government Act 2002, including financial information for the next three years. - Within two months after the end of the first half of each financial year, the Company shall provide a report on the operations of Capacity to enable an informed assessment of its performance, including financial statements (in accordance with section 66 of the LGA 2002). - 3 Within three months after the end of each financial year, Capacity will provide an annual report which provides a comparison of its performance with the Statement of Intent, with an explanation of any material variances, audited consolidated financial statements for that financial year, and an auditors report (in accordance with sections 67, 68 and 69 of the LGA 2002).
+- 1 A statement of intent detailing all matters required under the Local Government Act 2002, including financial information for the next three years. - 2 Within two months after the end of the first and third quarters Capacity will provide verbal shareholders' briefings. - 3 Within two months after the end of the first half of each financial year, the Company shall provide a report on the operations of Capacity to enable an informed assessment of its performance, including financial statements (in accordance with section 66 of the LGA 2002). - Within three months after the end of each financial year, Capacity will provide an annual report which provides a comparison of its performance with the Statement of Intent, with an explanation of any material variances, audited consolidated financial statements for that financial year, and an auditors report (in accordance with sections 67, 68 and 69 of the LGA 2002).